Arolla is located in the Swiss Alps, at a height of 2’000 m, some 40 km south of Sion in the Canton du Valais.

 Arolla Poste is the center of the village with most everything within walking distance.
 From here, it is a two minutes’ walk, across the gravel parking lot, to Les Ecureuils.

 The house is accessible by a short but moderately steep dirt road.
 Conditions permitting, you may drive with your 4×4 car directly to the house for unloading and loading.
-Oftentimes, however, you will have to carry your material.
+Oftentimes, however, you will have to carry your material from the parking.

 This is a traditional chalet with narrow and in part steep stairs.
 There are no elevators or ramps.
 Unfortunately, it is thus not equipped for the disabled.